Precious

 EPS needs to be mounted to the front of the monocoque in order to

-engage the steering rack and this puts the weight up high given the
+engage the steering rack and this puts the weight up high, especially so given the

 back